Jayashree-D/docs/designs/multihost-physical-led.md

  - Once the udev event is initialized for the LED, it will save those LED names in a file using the script instead of triggering the systemd service.

+ - Monitor the file using inotify to handle the changes.

- - Phosphor-led-sysfs daemon will read the LED names from the file and create a dbus path and interface under single systemd service.
+ - Phosphor-led-sysfs daemon will create dbus object path and interface under single systemd service.

 **Example**